How to Search for Imagery

 Sharing your session

-If you want to share your session, click the Share this Session icon on the bottom right corner of the page.
-Click Copy to to copy and share the link.
+If you want to share your session, click the Share this Session icon on the right side of the map.
+Click Copy to copy and share the link.
 Anyone with this link can view your entire session: your area of interest, your search filters, and your current selections.

 Rate this guide: